ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Specifying Endpoints {#endpointspec}

-The transport services API uses the Local Endpoint and Remote Endpoint types to refer to the endpoints of a transport connection.
+The transport services API uses the Local Endpoint and Remote Endpoint Objects to refer to the endpoints of a transport connection.
 Subtypes of these represent various different types of endpoint identifiers, such as IP addresses, DNS names, and interface names, as well as port numbers